canonical/postfix-relay-operators/README.md

 ## Project and community

-The HTTP proxy operators project is a member of the Ubuntu family.
+The Postfix Relay operators project is a member of the Ubuntu family.
 It is an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.